mtl-brainhack-school-2019/rwickens-sMRI-PET/README.md

 1. Grasp and replicate the current pipeline on my lab's past data.
 2. Learn about software and statistical techniques that I can implement in the lab.

-#Project 1: LEARN PREPROCESSING PIPELINE
+## PROJECT 1: LEARN PREPROCESSING PIPELINE

 This part I'm less excited about.
 Why?